GroceryAid supports grocery colleagues who give care to, or who are cared for by others in their household.

 - Telephone information specialists who can give benefits advice and information

-- Consideration for a one-off Carer’s Gateway grant and respite break if you are working and caring for an ill or disabled parent, partner or child living in your household, or are a grocery colleague needing care from a family member in your home, subject to eligibility criteria
+- Consideration for a one-off Carer’s Gateway grant if you are working and caring for an ill or disabled parent, partner or child living in your household, or are a grocery colleague needing care from a family member in your home, subject to eligibility criteria

 - Crisis support if you are experiencing financial hardship due to caring responsibilities